Solar panel orientation in Perth: does your roof direction matter?

 Panels facing east capture the morning sun well but miss the afternoon peak.
 West-facing panels do the opposite.
 South-facing panels receive minimal direct sun in winter and indirect summer sun only.

-Roof pitch (tilt angle)
+Does roof pitch (tilt angle) matter for generation?

-Perth's optimal fixed tilt for annual generation is approximately 28–32° — close to the latitude angle.
+Perth's optimal fixed tilt for annual generation is approximately 28–32°, close to the latitude angle.
 Most residential roofs are built at 15–25°, which still performs well.

 Generation impact of pitch: